PaullouisRossignol/BackWeb/README.md

 Clone or download https://github.com/PaullouisRossignol/ProjetBackWeb

-Go into the folder containing the project and run `npm init`
+Go into the folder containing the project and run `npm install`

 # Running the project